williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 ### It Doesn't Change Much

-Even if quantum immortality is real, it doesn't change how you should live your life—classical death is still coming.
+Even if quantum immortality is real, it doesn't change how you should live your life classical death is still coming.

 ## The Consciousness Connection